LeadsPlus/elasticsearch-by-example/README.md

     ./bin/run queries/text

-As you can see the `bin/run` script takes one parameter, a path to a example directory relativ to the `examples/` directory in the root of this project.
+As you can see the `bin/run` script takes one parameter, a path to a selected example directory relativ to the `examples/` directory in the root of this project.

 Links